Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 **Making a natural pH indicator.** - We use a little red cabbage juice to find out more about acids and bases in the world around us.

-Last initially checked on 2025-11-27 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on
+Last initially checked on 2025-11-27 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on 2025-11-29 by Jeremy Lee (rqjl2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->